 CHN opposes threats to the Deferred Action for Childhood Arrivals (DACA) program and to Temporary Protected Status (TPS).
-DACA is protecting over 600,000 young immigrants from deportation who have made important contributions to their communities and the economy.
-TPS has provided humanitarian protection to over 250,0000 individuals - many of whom have lived in the U.S. for decades and sometimes in the same households as DACA recipients.
+DACA is protecting over 535,000 young immigrants from deportation who have made important contributions to their communities and the economy.
+TPS designations currently provide humanitarian protection to more than 850,000 individuals - many of whom have lived in the U.S. for decades and sometimes in the same households as DACA recipients.